Biased elementary doctrines and quotient completions: Preliminaries

-which sends an object of $X\in\CC$ to the subobjects of $X$.
+which sends an object of $X\in\CC$ to the poset of subobjects of $X$.
 The elements of $\mathsf{Sub}_\CC(X)$ will be denoted with $\lrfloor{g}$, for a monomorphism $g:Z\to X$.
 The action of $\mathsf{Sub}_{\CC}$ on an arrow $f:Y\to X$ sends a subobject $\lrfloor{g}$ to the subobject given by the pullback of $g$ along $f$.
 The fibered equalities are given by the equivalence class of the diagonals $\Delta_X$ and the doctrine has full strict comprehensions and comprehensive diagonals.
-If $\CC$ is regular, $\mathsf{Sub}_{\CC}$ is existential, see \cite{HUGHES2003156}. \item If $\CC$ is a weakly left exact category with strict finite products, one can consider the functor
+If $\CC$ is regular, $\mathsf{Sub}_{\CC}$ is existential, see \cite{HUGHES2003156}. \item If $\CC$ is a category with weak finite limits and strict finite products, one can consider the functor

-which sends an object $X\in\CC$ to the poset reflection of the slice category $\CC/X$.
+which sends an object $X\in\CC$ to the poset reflection $(\CC/X)\po$ of the slice category $\CC/X$.
 The elements of $\Psi_\CC(X)$ are called \textit{weak subobjects} or \textit{variations} in \cite{grandis2000weak} and will be denoted with $\lrfloor{g}$, for an arrow $g:Z\to X$.
 In \cite{palmgren2004categorical}, they are also called \textit{pre-subobjects}.
 The action of $\Psi_{\CC}$ on an arrow $f:Y\to X$ sends a variation $\lrfloor{g}$ to the variation given by a weak pullback of $g$ along $f$.
 The fiber equality is given by the equivalence class of the diagonal $\Delta_X$.
-This doctrine ha full weak comprehensions and it is existential, with left adjoint to $\Psi_{\CC}(f)$ given by post-composition with $f$. \item Consider the intensional version of the Martin-L\"{o}f intuitionistic type theory with the usual type constructors and a universe (of \textit{small types}), such as the one described in \cite{nordstrom1990programming}.
+This doctrine has full weak comprehensions and it is existential, with left adjoint to $\Psi_{\CC}(f)$ given by post-composition with $f$. \item If $H$ is an inf-semilattice, one can consider the functor

+which sends a set $X$ to $H^X$ ordered pointwisely, i.e.\ for $\alpha,\beta:X\to H$ it holds $\alpha\le \beta$ if and only if $\alpha(x)\le \beta(x)$ for every $x\in X$.
+The action of $H$ on a function $f:Y\to X$ is given by the pre-composition $H_f(\alpha):= \alpha\circ f$.
+If we assume that $H$ has a bottom element $\bot$, the above doctrine is elementary taking as fibered equality the function $\delta_X: X\times X\to H$ such that $\delta_X(x_1,x_2)$ is equal to $\top$ if $x_1=x_2$, otherwise it is equal to $\bot$. \item Consider the intensional version of the Martin-L\"{o}f intuitionistic type theory with the usual type constructors and a universe (of \textit{small types}), such as the one described in \cite{nordstrom1990programming}.
 For such theory, we obtain the syntactic category $\ml$ whose objects are small closed types, i.e.\ types in the empty context, and arrows are terms up to \textit{function extensionality}: two terms $x:X\vdash t(x):Y$ and $x:X\vdash t'(x):Y$ are equivalent if there is a term of the type

 The composition of arrows is given by the substitution of terms.
 This category has strict finite products and weak pullbacks due to the intensional identity types.
 Consider the functor